bAndie91/tools/tabdata/README.md

-Objective of Tabdata is to provide user-friendly (guru/admin/poweruser-friendly) means to do everyday data processing complementing (not superseding) well-established toolsets (coreutils, moreutils, util-linux).
+Objective of Tabdata is to provide user-friendly (guru/admin/poweruser-friendly) means to do everyday data processing complementing (not superseding) well-established toolsets: use Tabdata in compination with  coreutils, moreutils, util-linux, ... tools.

 Focus is on text as being primarily for humans, not machines.
 That's why control chars are not considered meaningful data.
-You still can encode/decode your data stream before/after piping into Tabadata tools, to process arbitrary bytestream as well.
+You still can encode/decode your data stream before/after piping into Tabdata tools, to process arbitrary bytestream as well.

 # Tool Descriptions